top of page

 What is a Study Permit?

-A Study Permit is a document that is issued to Foreign Nationals that allows you to study at a Designated Learning Institution in Canada.
+A Study Permit is a document issued to foreign nations allowing study at a designated learning institution (DIL) in Canada.

-Your Study Permit is not a visa.
-You may also need a visitor visa or an electronic travel authorization (eTA).
-If your study permit is approved, you will usually be issued a visitor visa or eTA at the same time.
+The Study Permit is not a visa.
+A visitor visa or an electronic travel authorization (eTA) may also be required.
+If the study permit is approved, usually a visitor visa or eTA is issued at the same time.

 Students